usen-io/max/.github/readme.md

     + connected to internet
     + within the iso file placed as a first boot device
     + at least with 9GB of disk storage, 1G of RAM and 1 vCPU
-    + for an easy copy/pase code with a birdget interfce for ssh login from other machine in the same network.
+    + for an easy copy/pate code with a bridged interfce for ssh login from other machine in the same network.

 ### preparation: get the installation scripts